The Charmed Kitsune

 ''I don't believe it...''
 Prue muttered to herself, feeling a major migraine coming on.

-''This means that Piper must be able freeze time.''
+''This means that Piper must be able to freeze time.''
 Prue grabbed a shot of tequila and drank it all.

 ''Are you okay?''
 Phoebe asked, concerned.